niemopen/niem-naming-design-rules/ndr6src.md

 The components in an extension namespace are intended for reuse within a more narrow scope than those defined in a reference namespace.
 An extension namespace expresses the additional vocabulary required for an information exchange, above and beyond the vocabulary available from the NIEM model.
 Often the intended scope is a particular message specification.

-The representation of an externsion namespace is authoritative for its components.
+The representation of an extension namespace is authoritative for its components.
 Once published, those components may not be removed or modified.
 Therefore there can be only one XSD and one CMF representation of an extension namespace.

 ### 6.2.3 Subset namespace conformance target (SUB)